Harris Ellsworth: Political career

-In 1941, Ellsworth was appointed to the Oregon State Senate.
+In 1941, Ellsworth was appointed to the Oregon State Senate on March 15, the last day of the session to replace C. W. Clark, who died 5 days prior, thus serving only one day.

+Congress

 In 1942, Ellsworth was elected to the United States House of Representatives, representing Oregon's 4th congressional district, which had just been established after the 1940 census.
 He served seven terms, and sat on the House Appropriations Committee and House Rules Committee.
 In the 1956 election, he was narrowly defeated by Democrat Charles O. Porter, whom Ellsworth had defeated two years earlier.

+Eisenhower administration

 After losing the election, Ellsworth was appointed by President Eisenhower to a two-year term as chairman of the United States Civil Service Commission, serving from April 18, 1957 until resigning on February 28, 1959.

 After Congress

 Ellsworth left politics and resumed his newspaper business and became a real estate broker.
-He retired to Albuquerque, New Mexico in the 1970s, where he lived until his death on February 7, 1986.
-He was interred at Gate of Heaven Cemetery, Albuquerque.
+He retired to Albuquerque, New Mexico in the 1970s.